SpicyHolo/SFML_PacMan/README.md

 #BUGS
 - When ghosts entering MODE::FRIGHTENED they turn 180 degress
 	When a wall is behind them during that state, they can glitch into a wall.
-	//Temporary fix: During entering the frightened stage - checking if a tile behind them isSolid(), if true don't turn around.
+	//Temporary fix: When entering into the frightened stage - check if the tile behind them isSolid(), if true don't turn around.